JCPedroza/algorithms/Algorithms1-Princeton/Union-Find/README.md

 ==========================

 Union-Find solves the problem of dynamic connectivity.
-We need to connect objects and find a way to connect objects efficiently.
+We need to connect objects and find if two objects are connected, and do it  efficiently.

 Use UninFindTests.java to run the classes and perform tests.